energyquantified/eq-python-client/docs/userguide/terminology.md

 You can also apply filters on which *hours* you want to include in aggregations.

 In the power markets, one typically make a distinction between **base** and **peak** hours.
-Some weekly contracts traditionally also separates workdays from weekends.
+Some weekly contracts traditionally also separate workdays from weekends.
 Here are some explanations:

  * `BASE` – All hours